alexoreiro/simple_shell/README.md

+## README FILE
+## Project 0x00.
+C - Hello, World.
+## Pre-requirements
+Allowed editors: vi, vim, emacs
+All your files will be compiled on Ubuntu 14.04 LTS Your C programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic All your files should end with a new line
+A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl Your shell should not have any memory leaks
+No more than 5 functions per file
+All your header files should be include guarded
+## Versioned
+Compiled on Ubuntu 14.04 LTS using gcc 4.8.4.
 ## uru_shell - a simple shell
 uru_shell is a simple command line shell for OS X and Linux. uru_shell includes most basic features present in the bash shell.
 This shell was built as a project for Holberton School.
 ## Quick Start and Installation
 uru_shell works like any other shell, like bash.

-uru_shell builds successfully with a GCC 4.8.4 compiler or later. uru_shell can compile using gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o uru_shell.
+uru_shell builds successfully with a GCC 4.8.4 compiler or later. uru_shell can compile using gcc | 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o uru_shell. |

 ## To start up uru_shell, simply type